The Memory Disorders Program

 Dr. Kane is a clinical neuropsychologist board certified by the American Board of Professional Psychology/American Board of Clinical Neuropsychology.
 He received his Ph.D. from Texas Tech University.
 He completed an internship in clinical psychology at the Waco VA Medical Center and specialized postdoctoral training in neuropsychology at the University of Oklahoma Health Sciences Center.
 Dr. Kane has extensive clinical experience assessing adults with a wide range of neurological disorders and brain injury.
 He has directed neuropsychology assessment clinics at Department of Veterans Affairs Medical Center in East Orange New Jersey, the VA Maryland Health Care System, and in the department of psychiatry at the University of Massachusetts Medical Center.
 In 1992 he helped start the first dementia clinic at the Baltimore VA Medical Center.
 He served as faculty for and has directed various neuropsychology postdoctoral training programs.
 He has worked in the areas of telemedicine and concussion and has managed research programs in neuroscience and Parkinson’s disease.

-Director, Georgetown Brain Bank
+Director of Neuropathology and the Georgetown Brain Bank